The Product Manager’s Guide To Building a Dating App

 The choices are limitless, with different possible permutations and combinations.
 However, the catch is that your differentiated offering must be large enough to become a viable and profitable business.
 So, before building the app, do some keyword research and have one-on-one conversations with potential users to gauge market size and the willingness of prospective users to pay for such an offering.

-Build Only the Features That Your Users Want
+Add the Features Your Users Want

-Now that you know your niche, you need to identify what features apply the most.
+Now that you know your niche, you need to identify what dating app features apply the most.
 Do you need a new spin on a traditional dating app feature?
 Or will you need to innovate something completely new to attract your target audience?

 Building a quick prototype or MVP can help you better understand what your target users actually want.
 Use this information to prioritize which features get built first in your dating application development process.